quasilevel/face_recognition_attendance/README.md

 # Face Recognition Attendance
 **Note: Linux users were not recommended to use it as it requires to install an older version of Python which will clash with your current python version & there are a few more errors in the way.**

 It is a Face Recognition based  Attendance System.
 It automatically matches the captured faces & marks their attendance without duplicity.
 It uses images as a database.
 You were required to set the individual's name as the image title in your database.
-Here DataBase is referred to `ImageAttendance` Folder.
+Here DataBase is referred to `ImagesAttendance` Folder.

 ## Requirements
 - **Python 3.7 (only)**